ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab03.md

 ## Step 5: Add the function to draw an isosceles triangle

 Now we are going to add two other functions: drawTriangle() and drawTwoTriangles().
 The first  function should draw an [isosceles triangle](https://en.wikipedia.org/wiki/Isosceles_triangle) given the base, height, pen color and fill color.
 The base of the triangle should be along the x-axis as shown in the figure on top of this page.
-For the drawTriangle function, you will need the trigonometric functiosn in the Python math module.
+For the drawTriangle function, you will need the trigonometric functions in the Python math module.
 Add a line to import the math module at the top of the file.

 Keep the code that has the actual function calls *at the bottom* of the file.
 The order should be: